SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### properties

+#### identity element

+The identity element is an element of a set that a binary operation operates on.
+The identity element is the element of the set that when used with the binary operation will leave every element of the set unchanged.
+The identity element of a certain operation is often called that function's identity (ergo e.g. multiplicative identity).
+The identity element of multiplication performed on real numbers is 1.
+The identity element of addition performed on real numbers is 0.

 #### idempotentitcity

 A function/operation/etc. is ⟮idempotent⟯ if ⟮it can be applied mulitple times⟯ without ⟮changing the result⟯ ⟮beyond the initial application⟯.